 Why is the Heritage Conservation Reform necessary?

 The protection of cultural objects is a constitutional task.
 Cultural heritage is an important part of Estonian history and it acts as a source of identity for each individual as well as the state as a whole.
-Unfortunately, nearly 25% of building monuments in Estonia are currently in a poor state or require emergency repairs.
 The main shortcoming of the heritage conservation field is that there is a considerable discrepancy in the extent of obligations of the owners of heritage objects, who are responsible of conserving the cultural objects that are in the public interest, and the obligations of the state in ensuring the conservation of monuments.
 The current compensation system is also in need of restructuring.
 The current situation creates feelings of injustice in owners and puts the conservation of heritage in danger.
 The state wishes to help the owners of monuments and support their activities as a devoted cooperation partner in the field of conservation and organising heritage objects that are under heritage protection.
 The role of the Heritage Conservation Board will increase as a result of this reform in terms of consultations and inclusion of owners.

 The best way to conserve heritage is to grow it and provide regular maintenance; this is also an economically sound practice.
 Regularly maintained and well-kept cultural objects create an improved and more attractive living environment, which in turn helps to increase general quality of life, creates jobs, stimulates the economy and increases the state’s competitiveness.

 How does the Heritage Conservation Reform affect the economy?